HArt11/final-project/README.md

 * ### Code
 <br>
 The html and CSS code for the form was taken from the Bootstrap Freelancer template.
 I then customised areas with my own custom CSS to redesign it to fit in with my website design and layout.
-Bootstrap was used for all other code and styled using my own custom CSS.
-The home page layout is based on the bootstrap template at https://getbootstrap.com/docs/4.0/examples/carousel/ and styled with custom CSS.
+Bootstrap was used for all other code and styled using my own custom CSS. https://startbootstrap.com/theme/freelancer

-I referred to W3Schools and Stack Overflow when I encountered issues, which were primarily to do with layout issues and media queries.
+I referred to W3Schools, Stack Overflow and peers when I encountered issues, which were primarily to do with layout issues and media queries.

 * ### Content
 <br>